Geczy/NoLabels/README.md

 ##Contributing
 If you feel like you could help by making the code a little bit more readable or opening an issue to help squash a nasty bug, I would greatly appreciate either one.

-See [this page]()if you want to help contribute to the guide itself.
+See [this page]() if you want to help contribute to the guide itself.

-I can be contacted via Twitter ([@nmcae](https://twitter.com/nmcae)) Or you can shoot me an email (caetano@melone.co)
+I can be contacted via Twitter ([@nmcae](https://twitter.com/nmcae))

+Or you can shoot me an email (caetano@melone.co)